Memory improvement: Exercise

 In both human and animal studies, exercise has been shown to improve cognitive performance on encoding and retrieval tasks.
-Morris water maze and radial arm water maze studies of rodents found that, when compared to sedentary animals, exercised mice showed improved performance traversing the water maze and displayed enhanced memory for the location of an escape platform.
-Likewise, human studies have shown that cognitive performance is improved due to physiological arousal, which speeded mental processes and enhanced memory storage and retrieval.
-Ongoing exercise interventions have been found to favourably impact memory processes in older adults and children.
+The Morris water maze and radial arm water maze studies of rodents found that, when compared to sedentary animals, exercised mice showed improved performance traversing the water maze and improved memory of the location of an escape platform.
+Human studies have shown that cognitive performance is improved due to physiological arousal, which made mental processes faster and improved memory storage and retrieval.
+Ongoing exercise interventions have been found to favorably impact memory processes in older adults and children.

 Exercise has been found to positively regulate hippocampal neurogenesis, which is considered an explanation for the positive influence of physical activities on memory performance.
-Hippocampus-dependent learning, for example, can promote the survival of newborn neurons which may serve as a foundation for the formation of new memories.
-Exercise has been found to increase the level of brain-derived neurotrophic factor (BDNF) protein in rats, with elevated BDNF levels corresponding with strengthened performance on memory tasks.
+Hippocampus-dependent learning can promote the survival of newborn neurons, which may serve as a foundation for the formation of new memories.
+Exercise has been found to increase the level of the brain-derived neurotrophic factor (BDNF) protein in rats, with elevated BDNF levels corresponding with strengthened performance on memory tasks.
 Data also suggests that BDNF availability at the beginning of cognitive testing is related to the overall acquisition of a new cognitive task and may be important in determining the strength of recall in memory tasks.

-A meta-analysis concluded that specifically resistance training, as compared to cardiovascular exercise, had no measurable effect on working memory.
+A meta-analysis concluded that resistance training, as compared to cardiovascular exercise, had no measurable effect on working memory.

-There is some evidence that also shows that the amount of effort put into exercising is positively correlated with the level of cognitive performance after working out both in the short term and long term.
+Some evidence shows that the amount of effort put into exercising is positively correlated with the level of cognitive performance after working out in the short term and long term.